Duthaegaux/MatrixCalc/README.md

 # MatrixCalc
-MatrxiCalc --- application, which works as calculator with matrixes
+MatrxiCalc --- application, which works as calculator with matrixes.

+Using:

+1)